zhaque44/zhaque44.github.io/about.md

 <h1 id="header2">WORK EXPERIENCE</h1>

+Streetshares, RESTON,<br /> VA                                                                                   01/2017-PRESENT<br />
-Streetshares, RESTON, VA                                                                                   01/2017-PRESENT Software Development Engineer in Test
+Software Development Engineer in Test<br />
-Responsibilities:
+Responsibilities:<br />
-Managing and maintaining the proper Git workflow including naming, updating, reverting and merging branches.
+Managing and maintaining the proper Git workflow including naming, updating, reverting and merging branches.<br />
 Ensuring consistency and accuracy in HTTP API response status codes.
 Leading major QA project initiatives to ensure that the project maintained a quality standard.
 Configuring integration of a fully managed source control service in the cloud for a private repository.